Guifeng Zongmi: On the three teachings

 Since encouraging the myriad practices, admonishing against evil, and promoting good contribute in common to order, the three teachings should all be followed and practiced.
 [However] if it be a matter of investigating the myriad phenomena, exhausting principle, realizing the nature, and reaching the original source, then Buddhism alone is the ultimate judgment.

 Zongmi's early training in Confucianism led him to attempt to develop a syncretic framework where Chinese non-Buddhist principles could be integrated within Buddhist teachings.
 For example, Zongmi matches the five precepts with the five Confucian virtues (benevolence, righteousness, propriety, trustworthiness, wisdom), and he links Buddhist cosmological processes with Daoist cosmogony.
 Zongmi valued Confucian teachings greatly and did not reject its moral vision.
 He merely held that only Buddhism could provide the metaphysical foundation for it.
 He added Confucianism (along with Daoism) into his doctrinal classification scheme in an inclusive manner that validated them, something that previous Huayan scholars had not done.

 Zongmi's worldview thus attempts to subtlate (Ch: shiyo) non-buddhist traditions (along with buddhist ones), which Zongmi saw as partially true, into what he considered to be a higher more comprehensive worldview.
 Since this supreme view was inclusive of other, supposedly more limited views, it was seen as a more impartial view that was called "round" or "having no sides" (yuan).
 Zongmi considered this to be the harmonious consummation of other views.

 That being said, Zongmi also presented several criticisms of Confucianism as well as Daoism, such as in the first part of Inquiry into the Origin of Humanity, which critiques such concepts as the Way (dao), spontaneity (ziran), primal qi (yuanqi), and the mandate of heaven.
 One of Zongmi's main critiques of the view that the way of heaven determines all things is that this provides no grounding for ethics and no way to distinguish between good and evil.
 He critiques Confucianism's narrow focus on this life, and their failure to understand karma and rebirth.
 Zongmi also mounts a theodicy critique of the concept of the mandate of heaven, the idea that heaven (tian) "monitors the sociopolitical world of human endeavor to ensure that it resonates with the larger rhythms of a universe functioning in natural harmony with Confucian moral principles".
-According to Zongmi, heaven cannot be seen as providential moral force due to the injustice and suffering found in the world.
+According to Zongmi, heaven cannot be seen as a providential moral force due to the injustice and suffering found in the world.